 Around 35,000 people identify as being Huarpe in Argentina, and the majority of the community resides in San Juan, San Luis and Mendoza, which were formerly collectively known as the Cuyo region.
 Traditionally they spoke their own language, but over time they began to speak Quechua.

 One of the largest populations in Argentina, the 2010 Census registered over 250,000 people that identified as Quechua, most of them residing in the provinces of Salta and Jujuy in the north of the country near the border with Bolivia.
 Quechua is their spoken language, and it is widely heard in Peru, where around 4.4 million people also speak it.
 While many Quechuas are Catholic, a hybrid religion has emerged which worships Pachamama, or Mother Earth, and this is very common in Bolivia.
-Quechua women also wear elaborate traditional dress, characterised by multiple skirts and an iconic bowler hat.
+Quechua women also wear elaborate traditional dress, characterized by multiple skirts and an iconic bowler hat.

 Wichí is the self-referential name given to a group of indigenous people who live in the north of Argentina, mainly in Chaco, Salta and Formosa, whose common name is the Mataco people.
 There are around 50,000 Wichí in Argentina, and they were originally a nomadic people whose society was based around hunting, thus necessitating movement to find food.
 The Wichí too have struggled with land rights in Salta, and much of their native lands have been lost to deforestation and soybean production.